Preliminary information

 As I mentioned earlier, although HTML is able to manage the basic formatting of elements, it is possible to use a specific language that allows you to change the aesthetics, layout and decorations to your liking: the CSS.
 This language has an extremely different syntax from that of HTML, mainly focused on the graphic definition of the various elements.

-This type of code can be included in an HTML page in two ways: the first, useful when the elements are few and limited to a single page, consists in enclosing it within the tags , declared in the section .
+This type of code can be included in an HTML page in two ways: the first, useful when the elements are few and limited to a single page, consists in enclosing it within the tags e , declared in the section .

 The second, on the other hand, involves writing the code inside a text file with the extension .
 Css, which can be imported into one or more HTML pages using the tag (With art. ); again, the marker is specified in the section of the page.